Sophia started this journey when she was a sophomore at Westmont Hilltop Junior Senior High School in Johnstown, PA. before COVID, in 2019.

-In February 2018, I was diagnosed with B-cell Acute Lymphoblastic Leukemia (BALL) – a fast-growing type of blood cancer, in which too many immature white blood cells are found in the bone marrow and blood.
-Since my diagnosis, I have endured many long days that are often filled with doctor appointments and chemotherapy treatments.
-Since the beginning, I've decided to remain optimistic during my battle with blood cancer, and now advocate for those dealing with similar circumstances.
+In February 2018, she was diagnosed with B-cell Acute Lymphoblastic Leukemia (BALL) – a fast-growing type of blood cancer, in which too many immature white blood cells are found in the bone marrow and blood.
+Then in December 2020, she was diagnosed with Mylodysplastic Syndrome in which she underwent a stem cell transplant in March of 2021.
+Early on in her diagnosis, she endured many long days that were often filled with doctor appointments and chemotherapy treatments.
+Since the beginning, she decided remain optimistic during her treatments with blood cancer, and advocated for those dealing with similar circumstances.

-I set out to find friends and family members to help me design a few templates that closely mimics the disposable masks already in the hospital that would be easy for a new sewist to a seasoned one to sew quickly.
-My co-Leader, Toby Holland, a seamstress, really nailed two patterns!
+Sophia set out to find friends and family members to help her design a few templates that closly mimiced the disposable masks already in the hospital that would be easy for a new sewist to a seasoned one to sew quickly.
+The co-Leader, Toby Holland, from her troop, 40309, a seamstress, really helped nailed two patterns!

-After a few trials, we were able to find a good pattern that was easy to work with.
-I worked with a Graphic Artist Stephy Makdad, who helped me design the pattern in an easy to use PDF, which she also helped me design a hand card to pass out to sewing groups interested in helping.
+After a few trials, the two were able to find a good pattern that was easy to work with.
+She also worked with a Graphic Artist Stephy Makdad, who helped her design the pattern in an easy to use PDF, which she also helped her to design a hand card to pass out to sewing groups interested in helping.

-My mentor, Dorris Caldwell has been advising me every step of the way--she has her own non-profit, Ryan's Case for Smiles, in which she makes pillow cases for kids with life-threatening conditions.
+Sophia's mentor, Dorris Caldwell advised her every step of the way--she has her own non-profit, Ryan's Case for Smiles, in which she makes pillow cases for kids with life-threatening conditions.
 Isn't she Amazing?

-And of course, my Mom Mom, Mary Tuinstra, a sewer, has been working with me on strengthening my sewing skills!
+And of course, Sophia's Mom Mom, Mary Tuinstra, a sewer, worked with Sophia on strengthening her sewing skills.

 A Big Thank you!

-Thank you to the following people who have helped me in my Girl Scout Gold Award project!
+Thank you to the following people who have helped Sophia on her Girl Scout Gold Award project!
 Maybe you can support them too!